brown145/agend/README.md

 1. ✔ remove findUser

 # v0.2 New meeting flow
-1. get rid of meetings/new; instead create a meeting and land on /meetings/{meetingId}?edit=true
+1. ~~get rid of meetings/new; instead create a meeting and land on /meetings/{meetingId}?edit=true~~ no this seems like a bad flow, cannot be canceled and cannot be linked to

 # v0.3 discussion management
 1. build "next" discussion concept